Do you know the rules and regulations about passport expiry and validity? I learned the hard way about passport validity

 No time to read it now?
 Pin it for later!

 The Cautionary Tale

 (if you want to skip the back story and go straight to all the important stuff, scroll down the page)

 I was flying to Copenhagen in July 2016.
-The flight was in the evening and I had the whole day to finish packing.
+The flight was in the evening from Vancouver International Airport and I had the whole day to finish packing.
 I had time for last-minute household chores, and I was looking forward to a leisurely trip to the airport.
 I was really looking forward to seeing Denmark again and reuniting with relatives.

 When I tried to check in for my flight that morning, the website wouldn’t complete the check-in.
 I noticed the expiry date on my passport when I was entering the passport number.
 But, it expired one week after I got back so I wasn’t initially worried.